firasm/jupyterbook_course_template/getting-started/pre_term.md

     :color: success
     :name: print

-UBCO has a super sweet printing process that is fast and convenient!
+UBC has a super sweet printing process that is fast and convenient!
 You can print from anywhere on campus and then go to your closest printer to pick up your documents.
 I encourage you to set it up and try it once before things get crazy and you need to print things in a panic.
 You'll never know when you need it!